Jonathan2251/lbd/source/ctrlflow.rst

 -----------------------

 Cpu0 instruction set is designed to be a classical RISC pipeline machine.
-Classical machine has many perfect features [#Quantitative]_ [#wiki-pipeline]_.
+Classical RISC machine has many perfect features [#Quantitative]_ [#wiki-pipeline]_.
-I changed Cpu0 backend to a 5 stages of classical RISC pipeline machine with one delay slot like some of Mips model.
+I change Cpu0 backend to a 5 stages of classical RISC pipeline machine with one delay slot like some of Mips model (The original Cpu0 from its author, is a 3 stages of RISC machine).
 With this change, the backend needs filling the NOP instruction in the branch delay slot.
-In order to make this tutorial as simple for learning, Cpu0 backend code not fill the branch delay slot with useful instruction for optimization.
+In order to make this tutorial simple for learning, Cpu0 backend code not fill the branch delay slot with any useful instruction for optimization.
-Readers can read the MipsDelaySlotFiller.cpp to know how to implement this optimization.
+Readers can reference the MipsDelaySlotFiller.cpp to know how to insert useful instructions in backend optimization.
 Following code added in Chapter8_2 for NOP fill in Branch Delay Slot.